 - The H: drive is regularly scanned for viruses.

 - If you lose a file on the H: drive you may be able to restore it yourself -- see instructions for restoring an overwritten file and restoring a deleted file

-All public site computers, and most Windows staff computers (depending on how a particular computer is configured) have an LU Public link and Network Drive link in All Programs in the Start menu.
-The LU Public link displays all public folders for students, faculty, and staff in alphabetical order.
+All public site computers, and most Windows staff computers (depending on how a particular computer is configured) have an LU Public link in the Start menu.
+The LU Public link displays links to all public folders for students, faculty, and staff in alphabetical order by username.
 Public folders contain publicly accessible files for each user.
-The Network Drive link is your link to the H: drive.